 Here are the Top 10 places you can visit in Gyeongju:

 The Gyeongju National Museum is one of the best historical museums in South Korea.
 There you will find Korean historical jewelry, household items, weapons, and ceremonial artifacts from the Silla Dynasty.

 Daereungwon Ancient Tombs

-The Bulguksa Temple is a representative relic of Buddhist culture from the Silla Kingdom.
+The Bulguksa Temple is a relic of Buddhist culture from the Silla Kingdom.
 Furthermore, it has gone through many restorations work and is now designated as a World Cultural Heritage site.